 What happens if I don’t report my gambling winnings?

-The IRS compares income reported to them and to states with the income reported on a tax return.
+The IRS and the states compare income reported to them with the income reported on a tax return.
 If you don’t report your winnings, you can be assessed penalties and interest as well as any taxes due.

 Why Jackson Hewitt®?